alexwu727/party-game-helper/README.md

 # party-game-helper

 This is a web app for playing party games.
-It is designed to be used on a large screen, such as a TV or projector.
 Currently we have five stages and each stage has a different game.
 The app is designed to be simple and easy to use.
 It is suitable for parties, gatherings, and other events.

 Since I got lots of fun when playing this with my friends from different groups and got really good feedback.
 I decided to share it with more people.
 I hope you will enjoy it as well.
 And I am planning to add more games and features in the future.
 Also provide more customization options for users.